Aymen Souda

-Aymen Souda (born 28 February 1993 in Nice) is a French footballer who plays as a forward for RC Grasse in Championnat National 2.
+Aymen Souda (born 28 February 1993) is a French professional footballer who plays as a forward for Bulgarian club Botev Vratsa.

-Club career
+Career

-Souda trained originally with Nice, he has previously played in Brasil, Tunisia, Bulgaria, Romania and Scotland.
+Souda was born in Nice.
+He trained originally with Nice, he has previously played in Brasil, Tunisia, Bulgaria, Romania and Scotland.

 In February 2021, Souda signed with Sète.

 In June 2022, Souda moved down to the fourth-tier Championnat National 2 and signed with RC Grasse.

 Personal life

 Born in France, Souda is of Tunisian descent.